wairimuthoni/CC-12-Webscraping/README.md

 `Penguin_example.R` is an example R script based on the content of the tutorial.

-Check out https://ourcodingclub.github.io/workshop/ to learn how you can get involved!
+Check out https://ourcodingclub.github.io/workshop/ to learn how you can get involved.

 We would love to hear your feedback on the tutorial, whether you did it at a Coding Club workshop or online: https://www.surveymonkey.co.uk/r/S9R5G2T